 Whilst the judgements in the McCloud and Sargeant cases relate specifically to the Firefighter and Judicial pension schemes, the government has accepted that remedies relating to the McCloud judgement will need to be applied to all public service schemes including the LGPS.
-In July 2020 MHCLG published a consultation on proposed remedies for the LGPS to remove age discrimination.
+In July 2020, DLUHC (formerly MHCLG) published a consultation on proposed remedies for the LGPS to remove age discrimination.
+The key feature of the proposed remedy was to extend the final salary scheme underpin to a wider group of members for service up to 31 March 2022.
+This applies to all members who were active on or before 31 March 2012 and either remain active or left service after 1 April 2014 (including to those members who no longer has a benefit entitlement from the Fund).

 Although amendments to the regulations underpinning the LGPS have yet to be made, the outcome of the two tribunals is nevertheless deemed to provide sufficient evidence of a legal obligation under age-discrimination legislation, resulting in a liability.
 At 31 March 2019, an initial estimate of the financial impact of the McCloud judgement, by the scheme's actuaries, indicated that it would not have a material impact on the Authority's reported net pension liability at 31 March 2019 or on the reported IAS19 pension costs for 2018-19.
 The present value of scheme liabilities at 31 March 2019 consequently excluded any specific allowance for the potential impact of the McCloud judgement.
-At 31 March 2020, the impact of the McCloud judgement was reassessed based on calculations carried out on individual member data supplied for the 2019 round of actuarial valuations and an estimate of the additional liabilities arising from the judgement included in the IAS 19 post-employment benefit (LGPS) liabilities at that date.
+At 31 March 2020, the impact of the

+McCloud judgement was reassessed based on calculations carried out on individual member data supplied for the 2019 round of actuarial valuations and an estimate of the additional liabilities arising from the judgement included in the IAS 19 post-employment benefit (LGPS) liabilities at that date.
 In 2019-20, past service costs of £1,339k included £891k in respect of the recognition of liabilities arising from the McCloud judgement.

-The allowance for McCloud included in the Authority's IAS 19 post-employment benefit (LGPS) liabilities at 31 March 2020 is substantially in line with the remedy proposed by MHCLG.
-At 31 March 2021 no further adjustments are required in relation to the McCloud judgement.
+As a consequence the allowance for McCloud included in the Authority's IAS 19 postemployment benefit (LGPS) liabilities at 31 March 2020 is substantially in line with the remedy proposed by DLUHC.
+At 31 March 2021 and 31 March 2022 no further adjustments are therefore required in relation to the McCloud judgement.